Welcome to Year 3’s Class Page

 The story topic Michael Morpurgo 'Kaspar Prince of Cats' is being used as a stimulus for our writing activities.
 The children are learning about the chronological order of the events of the Titanic and why the ship sank and who was affected.
 The Titanic topic is launched by getting the children to understand and experience what it was like to be treated as a 1st, 2nd and 3rd class passengers.

-Our Science is forces and magnets and we will be comparing how things move on different surfaces.
+We will be comparing how things move on different surfaces.
 We will also observe how magnets attract or repel each other and attract some materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials.
 The children will be setting up a comparative experiment during science this term.
 They will be observing how the formation of rust varies under different conditions.

-Our Science is animals, including humans, Year 3 will learn the importance of nutrition and will be introduced to the main body parts associated with the skeleton and muscles, finding out how different parts of the body have special functions.
+Year 3 will learn the importance of nutrition and will be introduced to the main body parts associated with the skeleton and muscles, finding out how different parts of the body have special functions.
 They will work scientifically by: identifying and grouping animals with and without skeletons and observing and comparing their movement; exploring ideas about what would happen if humans did not have skeletons.
 We will compare and contrast the diets of different animals (including their pets) and decide ways of grouping them according to what they eat.
 They will research different food groups and look at the diet of an Egyptian.

-Maths In maths, Year 3 will further their knowledge of place value and will be looking closely at multiplication and division, addition and subtraction using 3 digits before moving on to measures and fractions.
+In maths, Year 3 will further their knowledge of place value and will be looking closely at multiplication and division, addition and subtraction using 3 digits before moving on to measures and fractions.
 Children will understand the value of digits in numbers up to 1000 and looking closely at the four calculations (addition, subtraction, multiplication and division) using a range of mental methods.

 Year 3 are having 30 minutes of Whole Class Guided Reading every day.
 In Whole Class Guided Reading there is a high level of interaction between teacher and pupils.
 Children will be exposed to high-quality texts and discussions; an assortment of reading skills will be taught alongside the text which provide the children with skills to comprehend and understand a variety of genres.
 Response activities include: clarifying unknown words and phrases; inferring and deducting to form an opinion; predicting; explaining authors’ intent; retrieving information; summarising and answering comprehension questions.